googlearchive/apigee-javascript-sdk/README.md

         var options = {
             orgName:"",
-            appName:"",
-            crashReportingEnabled:true,
+            appName:""
         }
         var max = new Apigee.MobileAnalytics(options);

 ####Crash Reporting

 The mobile analytics SDK will monitor the window.onerror event to track if your app experiences javascript crashes.
-It will log all the proper debugging information in mobile analytics itself!
-To turn it on simply set the ```crashReportingEnabled``` property on the options object to ```true```.

 ####Network Call Monitoring